Homemade Greek Seasoning Recipe

 How to Use Greek Seasoning

-This Greek seasoning blend is so versatile.
-It can be used on vegetables, chicken, fish, grains, or even in dips!
-(It is also delicious mixed with a high quality olive oil and served with warm pita or a good crusty bread.)
-Here are some guidelines for using it:
+This Greek seasoning blend can be used on vegetables, chicken, fish, grains, or even in dips!
+It’s also delicious when mixed with a high quality olive oil and served with soft, warm pita bread for a snack or appetizer.
+Here are a few helpful guidelines for using Greek seasoning:

-• For seasoning/marinating meat: A good rule of thumb is to use 2 tablespoons of seasoning per pound of meat.
-I like to use this seasoning on chicken, beef, pork, lamb, you name it!
+A good rule of thumb is to use 1.5 to 2 tablespoons of seasoning per pound of meat.
+I like to use this seasoning on chicken souvlaki, beef, pork, lamb, Greek chicken meatballs, or these Greek Turkey burgers!

-• When seasoning grains and vegetables: Use 1 tablespoon per cup of uncooked grains (such as rice or quinoa) or vegetables.
-Potatoes, green beans, bell peppers, and all of your other favorite vegetables are great choices.
+Use 1 tablespoon per cup of uncooked grains (such as rice, couscous, or quinoa) or vegetables.
+Roasted potatoes, green beans, bell peppers, and all of your other favorite vegetables are great choices.

-• When making dips: If you choose to add the spice blend to yogurt to make a vegetable dip, start with 1 teaspoon per cup of dip, and taste to see if more is needed.
-The same rule applies if you’re using it with olive oil to create a dip.
+Yes, I like to add it to Greek yogurt to make a vegetable dip.
+Start with 1 teaspoon per cup of dip, and taste, adding more if needed.
+The same rule applies if you’re using it with olive oil to create a dip.ย You can also add a little to your tzatziki sauce for even more flavor!

-• For making salad dressing: I like to use about 1 tablespoon of Greek seasoning per cup of Greek salad dressing (recipe linked above!).
+Absolutely! like to use about 1 tablespoon of Greek seasoning per cup of my Greek salad dressing or in the dressing for this Greek pasta salad.

 Print Pin Recipe